quinnfinite/basketball/api/README.md

     - **Assumption**: The default behavior should be to count based on the first 25 players
     - Just in case, the API allows counting ALL players from the Ball Dont Lie by draft round that belong to the specified team

+- Return data shape
     - camelCase vs snake_case
         - **Assumption**: Because this api mostly returns data from an external API, I left the return shape (and return schemas) to use snake casing such as ```draft_round```, but maintained camel casing throughout the typescript code.
-If I was working with a team, this could change based on organizational standards/best practices.
+        - In a team setting, this could change based on organizational standards/best practices.
+    - Most endpoints return the list of objects directly.
+In some cases such as ```/players``` the return shape is modified to include meta data.
+        - **Assumption**: Because most endpoints don't necessitate the use of metadata, an exception was made to the return shape of ```/players``` instead of this shape being standard.
+        - In a team setting, this would be worth discussing the pros and cons of from a user perspective.